 I should preface this with a bit of a disclaimer.
-Although Sarah and I own a Sega Saturn, Sega Dreamcast, Nintendo Wii, Playstation 3, and an Xbox 360 with Kinect, we are far from hardcore gamers.
-Sarah uses the game systems to work out, I use them for the latest sports games and zombie-invasion preparedness, and we both use them (the PS3, specifically) for streaming Netflix and as a media center.
+Despite boasting an impressive collection of systems (Sega Dreamcast, Nintendo Wii, Playstation 3, Xbox 360 with Kinect, and Nintendo Switch), we are far from hardcore gamers.
+Sarah uses the game systems to work out, I use them for the latest sports games and zombie-invasion preparedness.
 Oh, and we both use them for Disney gaming.
 In addition to the aforementioned high-tech game systems, we frequently go low-tech, and play Disney board games.

 Disney Magic Kingdom Game – This game is fairly fun, and we play it a decent amount, but I can’t help but think that it would be more fun with more people.
 The object here is to visit five attractions (no FASTPASS!) in the Magic Kingdom.
 There are obstacles along the way and a bit of strategy must be employed.
 The first player to visit each of their five attractions and return to the park’s entrance wins.
 I wish the strategical elements were emphasized a bit more, but that’s what I think would improve if you had more players than 2.
 This game is definitely worth picking up, especially while prices are as low as they are at present.

 Disney Monopoly Game 3rd Edition – Similar to the Clue game reviewed above, this is Monopoly with a Disney theme parks skin.
 I love Monopoly and we own several editions of it (Seinfeld, Rudolph, etc.), but the price here ($50) just doesn’t seem worth it to me.